vrk7/web-livekit_kontext/README.md

 which ollama
 ollama --version

-ollama serve #do it from a different terminal ollama pull qwen2.5:3b-instruct curl -s http://localhost:11434/v1/models | head
+#do it from a different terminal the below step
+ollama serve

+#do it from the root file
+ollama pull qwen2.5:3b-instruct
+curl -s http://localhost:11434/v1/models | head
 ```